Koskyjev/JavaScript/README.md

 # JavaScript
-In this folder you can find short tasks in diffferent topics of JS programming.
+In this folder you can find short tasks for diffferent topics of JS programming.